The Teazers: Gigs

+The Teazers lead a Mod revival - Article from The Citizen 1979.
+From left to right: Lee Jacobs (bass/backing vocals), Nigel Stemp (drums), Paul Hopfensperger (guitar/vocals).

-Inspired by the punk movement at the time, but in particular by bands including Dr. Feelgood, The Beatles, The Who and The Jam, their first gig was a 'Rock Against Racism' (RAR) gig on November 4th, 1978 at Lansbury House, in Bury St Edmunds which included their version of Pretty Vacant by The Sex Pistols.
+Inspired by the punk movement at the time, but in particular by bands including Dr. Feelgood, The Beatles, The Who and The Jam, their first gig was a 'Rock Against Racism' (RAR) gig on 4 November 1978 at Lansbury House, in Bury St Edmunds which included their version of "Pretty Vacant".
 RAR was chosen to support Hopfensperger's friend and former Phaze II bandmate Sean Oliver who had suggested the idea to him after suffering racial abuse at school.

-The young mod band played in some of the roughest pubs in Bury St Edmunds at the time, including the renowned 'Rockers' pub The Griffin on May 18, 1979.
-In the audience that particular night was Hopfensperger's former Phaze II bandmate David Harris.
+The young mod band played in some of the roughest pubs in Bury St Edmunds at the time, including the 'rockers' pub The Griffin on 18 May 1979.
+In the audience that night was Hopfensperger's former Phaze II bandmate David Harris.
 During the gig, Hopfensperger's amplifier blew up, with smoke coming from the amp.
 Immediately, a member of the audience took Hopfensperger and Harris to collect a new amplifier from Harris's home which enabled the band to continue their set, albeit with a 30 minute delay mid set.
-The local press headlined the gig as "Things went with a bang for the lads."
+The local press headlined the gig as "Things went with a bang for the lads".

 The band started to gain a large following in the town with regular sets at local venues including The Centa and The Drummond Centre in Bury St. Edmunds, and were soon picked up by the local press who published an article on them in June 1979 stating:

 THERE'S a Mod revival afoot in Bury and it's being led by what must be one of the youngest groups in the country.